 A significant investment in technical quality and programme design led to widespread community participation and ownership.
 India’s experience in HIV prevention and control, presents us with many important lessons for the next phase of the global AIDS response and for health and development as a whole.

 The proposed Sustainable Development Goals (SDGs) embody bold aspirations of the international community to end the tyranny of poverty, ensure a life of dignity for all and secure the planet for future generations.
-To deliver these ambitious, interconnected goals, we need to think and act differently.
+To deliver these ambitious, interconnected goals, we need to think and act differently, check that site here.